Application for Admission to the Rosenstiel School of Marine and Atmospheric Science (Ph.D. and M.S.)

 - Ph.D. applicants with a prior Master's degree.

-- The Statement of Financial Responsibility is only required for applicants who have already secured a non-University of Miami fellowship, scholarship, sponsorship or other funding to finance the degree.
-The completed Statement of Financial Responsibility and any supporting financial documents should be emailed directly to email@example.com.
+- Applicants who have already secured an external fellowship, scholarship, sponsorship or other funding to finance the degree should email financial documents directly to email@example.com.

 University of Miami